danilowoz/react-content-loader/README.md

 Component in React and SVG with a collection of loaders that simulate the content will be loaded, similar to Facebook cards.

-And if you are looking for React Native, see [here.](https://github.com/virusvn/react-native-svg-animated-linear-gradient)
+And if you are looking for React Native, see [here.](https://github.com/virusvn/react-native-svg-animated-linear-gradient) or [Vue.js](https://github.com/LucasLeandro1204/vue-content-loading)

 ## You can use it in two ways: